Akshay-Borkar/TTDLogisticsClient/README.md

 **Examples**

-Paper Kit 2 PRO Angular contains a lot of pages already designed and implemented.
+TTD Logistics contains a lot of pages already designed and implemented.
 The pages are created for basic flows like registering, building a profile, adding and searching for products.
 Either you are building a blog or an e-commerce, the examples can help you jump start it.
 Here is the list with the pages available.
 We are also working on more example pages, that you will be able to access no matter the version you download.

 - [About Us](https://creativetimofficial.github.io/paper-kit-2-pro-angular/#/examples/aboutus?ref=pk-pro-angular-readme)